I like to think of my story as a Lifetime movie that even Lifetime questions using because the plot seems THAT unrealistic.

 He unknowingly showed me my entire life the power behind using your voice.
 It took him losing him to bring out the strength in my voice, and I am here to help you bring out the power behind yours too.

 Ton’s voice stopped so mine could start.
 My voice has grown.
-My voice is louder and stronger, and here to assist in building, boosting, and being your advocate nationwide.
+My voice is louder and stronger, and here to advocate, care, and educate from pre to post.